ansilove/AnsiLove.framework/README.md

 # License

-Ascension is released under a MIT-style license.
+AnsiLove.framework is released under the BSD 3-Clause License.
 See the file `LICENSE` for details.